(Editor’s note: This column was updated July 3, 2018, to reflect the signing of the act.)

 That may soon change.

-At the seventh annual Montclair Film Festival, Gov. Phil Murphy announced that he intends to sign into law the Garden State Film and Digital Media Jobs Act.
+On Tuesday, Gov. Phil Murphy signed into law the Garden State Film and Digital Media Jobs Act.

 As a former industry employee privy to the numbers on the page, I will tell you that there is no downside.
-Murphy would secure a big economic win for New Jersey.
+Murphy has secured a big economic win for New Jersey.

 Tom Bernard, co-president and co-founder of Sony Pictures Classics, a current member of New Jersey’s film commission and resident of Middletown, said he would say the same thing.